haroldwongms/openshift-containerplatform/README.md

 ### Generate SSH Keys

-You'll need to generate a an SSH key pair (Public / Private) in order to provision this template.
+You'll need to generate an SSH key pair (Public / Private) in order to provision this template.
 Ensure that you do NOT include a passcode with the private key. <br/><br/>
 If you are using a Windows computer, you can download puttygen.exe.
 You will need to export to OpenSSH (from Conversions menu) to get a valid Private Key for use in the Template.<br/><br/>
 From a Linux or Mac, you can just use the ssh-keygen command.